Blogs & News

 As an employer, you can restrict how your employees use social media, to the extent that is necessary to protect the interests of your organisation.
 It is helpful to tailor your social media policy to fit the nature of the organisation.
 For example, what types of public interactions are necessary for the functioning of your business?
 Do you use social media to attract potential clients?

 Policies help to ensure that employees are aware of their responsibilities in expressing views online and the consequences that may flow from their actions.
 Policies should make clear that social media should not be used for the purposes of inappropriate workplace behaviour, such as bullying or harassment.
-Gaynor should have known that his comments breached a number of policies, but he refused to take down his posts, which is where the difficulty started.
+The Reservist should have known that his comments breached a number of policies, but he refused to take down his posts, which is where the difficulty started.

 The tech tips that are sometimes forgotten